loopspace/Teaching-Resources/README.md

 * Large Christmas Data: Various data sets that draw Christmassy pictures when plotted
 * Santa's Trip: A couple of graph theory puzzles with a Christmas theme

+## Other Activities

+* Polygons: drawings of regular polygons from 3-sides to 14-sides showing internal and external angles.
+* Word Ladders: word ladder questions typeset nicely, these particular ones are designed to lead a student through word ladder puzzles from straightforward ones to more complicated.